web-auth/webauthn-framework/doc/symfony/firewall.md

     firewalls:
         main:
             …
-            webauthn: # The Webauthn firewall
+            webauthn_json: # The Webauthn firewall
                 …
                 request_options_storage: 'App\Handler\MyCustomRequestOptionsStorage'
 ```

 # Fake User Entities And Credentials

-Let's imagine a malicious application that sends several POST requests to the options path with different usernames.
+Let’s imagine a malicious application that sends several POST requests to the options path with different usernames.
 The firewall will respond with an error 401 if the username does not exist or generate a `PublicKeyCredentialRequestOptions` object if it does.
 Thus the malicious app will be capable of establishing a username list and associated credentials.